MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-124-8a-Business-DevelopmentSmall-Disadvantaged-Business-Status-Determinations/subpart-A-8a-Business-Development/subjectgroup-ECFR4ef1291a4a984ab-Eligibility-Requirements-Participation-8span-classstandardaspan-Business-Development-Program/section-124.108.md

 (d) *Brokers.* Brokers are ineligible to participate in the 8(a) BD program.
 A broker is a concern that adds no material value to an item being supplied to a procuring activity or which does not take ownership or possession of or handle the item being procured with its own equipment or facilities.

-(e) *Federal financial obligations.* Neither a firm nor any of its principals that fails to pay significant financial obligations owed to the Federal Government, including unresolved tax liens and defaults on Federal loans or other Federally assisted financing, is eligible for admission to or participation in the 8(a) BD program.
-However, a firm will not be ineligible to participate in the 8(a) BD program if the firm or the affected principals can demonstrate that the financial obligations owed have been settled and discharged/forgiven by the Federal Government.
+(e) *Federal financial obligations.* A business concern is ineligible for admission to or participation in the 8(a) BD program if either the concern or any of its principals has failed to pay significant financial obligations owed to the Federal Government, including unresolved tax liens and defaults on Federal loans or other Federally assisted financing.
+However, a small business concern may be eligible if the concern or the affected principals can demonstrate that they are current on an approved repayment plan or the financial obligations owed have been settled and discharged/forgiven by the Federal Government.

 [63 FR 35739, 35772, June 30, 1998, as amended at 74 FR 45753, Sept.
 4, 2009; 76 FR 8255, Feb.
 11, 2011; 81 FR 48580, July 25, 2016; 88 FR 26204, Apr.
-27, 2023]
+27, 2023; 89 FR 102489, Dec.
+17, 2024]